MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/deploy/deploy-clients/customize-the-mac-client-experience.md

 ---
-title: Personalizar a experiência de cliente do Mac no Skype for Business ms.author: v-cichur
+title: Personalizar a experiência do cliente Mac no Skype for Business ms.author: v-cichur
 author: cichur
 manager: serdars